Convex-Dev/convex-web/src/main/resources/markdown/explorer.md

 # Convex Explorer

-The Convex Explorer contains utilities to help you examine and analyse the state of the Convex network.
+The [convex.world explorer](https://convex.world/#/explorer) contains utilities to help you examine and analyse the state of the Convex network.
 We need utilities to help us do this because Convex is has at it's heart a large decentralised database which supports complex data structures that would be extremely hard to inspect manually!

 The key utilities implemented so far are listed below:

 ## Accounts

-The Accounts utility lets you browse and examine all Accounts that exist in the network.
+The [Accounts](https://convex.world/#/explorer/accounts) utility lets you browse and examine all Accounts that exist in the network.
 Accounts can be either User Accounts or autonomous Actors.

 Useful information that you may wish to examine for each Account includes: